Yves852/modern-js-application/README.md

 ## Link to the website
 Soon!
 ### About this version and repository
 Repository using Challenge Manager to work on enhancement with JS
+### Changelog
+This project use now webpack :)